 This is Arroz Caldo.
 Arroz Caldo is a type of rice porridge popular in many Asian countries.
 This soup is made with chicken and rice in ginger-flavored broth.
 It is most often served as a meal on its own, especially when one is ill.
 Some people use a plain rice while some use malagkit.
 But in this recipe, I used a combination of both and it turned out great.
-Enjoy this recipe from us at .
+Enjoy this recipe from all of us at .

 - 1 1⁄2 cups of uncooked plain rice or glutinous rice or combination of both

 - 2 pounds of chicken legs and thighs, cut into serving pieces

 - 1 head of garlic, peeled then minced

 - 2 inch piece of ginger, julienne cut or chopped finely

 - 1 teaspoon of freshly ground black pepper